STRATEGY GUIDE // RESOURCE

 AI is no longer a future consideration—it's a present necessity.
 With competitors leveraging AI to enhance user experiences and optimize operations, the pressure is on to adopt AI strategies that deliver real value quickly.
 However, the choice between RAG and fine-tuning isn't just about technical feasibility; it's about aligning with your team's capabilities, business goals, and customer needs.

-Retrieval-Augmented Generation (RAG): RAG combines the strengths of retrieval systems and generative models.
+RAG combines the strengths of retrieval systems and generative models.
 It retrieves relevant documents from a database and uses this information to generate more accurate and contextually relevant responses.
 This approach is particularly useful when you have a vast corpus of data and need to provide precise answers or insights.

-Fine-Tuning: Fine-tuning involves taking a pre-trained model and adapting it to your specific use case by training it further on your domain-specific data.
+Fine-tuning involves taking a pre-trained model and adapting it to your specific use case by training it further on your domain-specific data.
 This approach is powerful when you need a model that deeply understands your particular context, but it requires substantial amounts of data and computing resources.

 Practical Implementation